-Mascaro Profile Sampler
+12 Inch Deep Mascaro Profile Sampler

-From the inventor of the original Soil Profile Sampler comes the new and improved Mascaro Profile Sampler.
+From the inventor of the original Soil Profile Sampler comes the new and improved 12 Inch Deep Mascaro Profile Sampler.

 The sample is extracted and then the cutter blade is simply opened with the aid of a specially designed hinge.
 No bolts or screws to fumble with when opening sampler.
-Sample can be viewed instantly and has the quality you have come to expect from Turf-Tec International.
+Sample can be viewed instantly and it has the quality you have come to expect from Turf-Tec International.